sguir/ppgcourse/exercise_BP.md

 ## The CORE Model
 The core model allows to perform genome scan for differentiation (covariate free) using the XtX statistics (\~Fst).
-The main advantage of this approach is that it explicitly account for the covariance structure in population allele frequencies (via estimating) resulting from the demographic history of the populations.
+The main advantage of this approach is that explicitly accounts for the covariance structure in population allele frequencies (via estimating) resulting from the demographic history of the populations.

-To run this model with allele data you will need:
+To run this model (using allele data) you will need:
 * The number of populations in the analysis (```-npop flag```)
-* The genotype file (hgdp.geno in PPG_BP_2019/input_data/): the genotypes for each SNP and population.
-In rows, the SNPs “sorted if possible”.
+* The genotype file (hgdp.geno in ppg_bp_2019/input_data/): the genotypes for each SNP and population.
+In rows, the SNPs ordered according to their physical position on the chromosomes (if possible).
 In columns: populations.
 Each population has two columns: one for the reference and the other for the alternative allele counts (```-gfile flag```).
 * A random number for the seed (in case of needed; ```-seed flag```)
 * A prefix to name the output (```-outprefix flag```)